-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This paragraph is classified as a tier 1 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 (b) if the premises are not energised, arrange for the energisation of the premises by the distributor or the metering coordinator (if permitted in accordance with energy laws).